ehrenmurdick/elm-embedding/README.md

 ### Further reading

-In more abstract languages like Haskell (in fact the language that the Elm compiler is written in) the thing that `Cmd`, `Sub` and `Html` all have in common is that they have a function called `map`, which would qualify them as "functors", which just means they are things that can be mapped over. `List` in Elm is also a functor.
+In more abstract languages like Haskell (the language that the Elm compiler is written in) the thing that `Cmd`, `Sub` and `Html` all have in common is that they have a function called `map`, which would qualify them as "functors".
+This just means they are things that can be mapped over. `List` in Elm is also a functor.

-In order to be a true functor, they must also follow two rules:
+In order to be a true functor in the mathematical sense, they must also follow two rules:

 - Map must preserve identity
     ```
     id : a -> a
     id a = a

+    map id functor == id functor
     ```
-    and
-    `map id functor == id functor`
     - This means that the map function cannot have side effects.
 Calling map on a functor should not change its structure in any way, or modify any other properties of the collection besides it's contents.